signaldust/bunny-jit/README.md

 compile everything from `src/`; let me know if it needs some tweaking, I'll test it myself eventually).

 This is work in somewhat early progress.
-It should mostly, but some things like [function calls](#calling-functions) are not very robust yet.
+It should mostly work, but some things like [function calls](#calling-functions) are not very robust yet.
 *I feel like it's getting to the point, where it's probably worthwhile to experiment with, but please expect to find (and preferably report) some bugs* as the